UA-SRC-data/geo-visualization/notes/20200622-DMACSMeeting.md

 Michelle has pretty good full stack experience.
 Nirav is concerned about the software engineering culture of our group and Michelle brings that to the table.

 - Raina brings up the training aspects of this
+- Monica has existing online training from another project

 Nirav is concerned about the development culture and not being silo'd... need something to be the soul of the project.